 Plan B contains levonorgestrel, a synthetic (man-made) version of the hormone progesterone, which is produced by the ovaries.
-Plan B contains a higher dose of levonorgestrel (1.5mg) than birth control pills, which also contain levonorgestrel at a low dose.
+Plan B contains a higher dose of levonorgestrel (1.5 mg) than other levonorgestrel-containing birth control pills.
 Levonorgestrel works by delaying or stopping the release of an egg from the ovary.

-Plan B Step-One is most effective when taken soon after having unprotected sex; its efficacy will subsequently begin to decrease the longer the interval between intercourse and ingesting the pill.
-If taken within 24 hours, levonorgestrel pills can reduce the risk of pregnancy by up to 95%; after around 72 hours, this will drop to around 89%.
-Therefore, it is important that the pill is taken as soon as possible after sex, for it to have optimum effect.
+Plan B One-Step is most effective when taken soon after having unprotected sex; its efficacy will subsequently begin to decrease, the longer the interval between intercourse and ingesting the pill.
+If taken within 24 hours, levonorgestrel pills can reduce the risk of pregnancy by up to 95%; after around 72 hours, effectivity drops to around 89%.
+Therefore, it is important that the pill is taken as soon as possible after sex for it to have optimum effect.

-Plan B One-Step is intended for women who have had unprotected sex within a period of 72 hours and, therefore, are at risk of falling pregnant.
-There are several circumstances under which a woman is at risk of falling pregnant, these include:
+Plan B One-Step is intended for women who have had unprotected sex within a period of 72 hours and wish to prevent pregnancy.
+There are several circumstances under which a woman is at risk of becoming pregnant unintentionally.
+These include:

 Plan B contains the active ingredient levonorgestrel at a concentration of 1.5mg.

-Take Plan B One-Step 1.5mg tablet orally (by mouth) as soon as you can within 72 hours of unprotected sex or failed contraception.
+Take Plan B One-Step 1.5 mg tablet orally (by mouth) as soon as you can within 72 hours of unprotected sex or failed contraception.
 The sooner you take Plan B, the better it works.
 You can take Plan B during your menstrual cycle, day or night, with or without food.
-Do not take more than one dose of any kind of morning-after pill as it might make you feel nauseous and will not increase your protection against pregnancy anyway.
+Do not take more than one dose of any kind of morning-after pill, as it might make you feel nauseous and will not increase protection against pregnancy.

 If for any reason you throw up within 2 hours of taking Plan B, contact your doctor or healthcare provider immediately to discuss whether to take another dose.

-If you had unprotected sex more than 72 hours ago, then Plan B Step-One will no longer be effective in preventing a pregnancy.
-In this case, you will have to either take Ella – an alternative emergency contraception – or have an IUD inserted in your uterus.
+If you had unprotected sex more than 72 hours ago, then Plan B One-Step will no longer be effective in preventing a pregnancy.
+In this case, you will have to either take Ella – an alternative emergency contraception – or have an IUD inserted into your uterus.
 Both methods can be employed up to 5 days after unprotected sex to effectively protect against an unwanted pregnancy.